lucylai96/lucylai96.github.io/ucsd.md

 - A full list of courses I've taught and their descriptions can be found [here](https://lucylai.com/teaching.html).

 ### who am I? 🎓
 I earned my Ph.D. in [Neuroscience](https://pinphd.hms.harvard.edu/) from Harvard in 2024, where I worked on [developing computational theories of learning and decision making](https://lucylai.com/files/lai_precis.pdf).
-Before that, I got my B.A. in [Cognitive Science](https://cogsci.rice.edu/) from Rice University---I'd like to think that I've been a cognitive scientist from the start, which is why I'm ecstatic to be starting my career at the [first cognitive science department in the world](https://cogsci.ucsd.edu/about/dept-history.html)!
+Before that, I got my B.A. in [Cognitive Science](https://cogsci.rice.edu/) from Rice University.

 As an Assistant Teaching Professor[^1], I focus on designing and teaching high-quality courses that will equip you with fundamental knowledge and skills across several subfields of cognitive science.
 My [research](https://lucylai.com/research) and [teaching](https://lucylai.com/teaching) background spans neuroscience, psychology, psychiatry, machine learning, and behavioral economics.
 I'm especially passionate about inclusive and innovative pedagogy, active learning, and using AI to augment (but not replace!) how we learn.
 [^1]: see this [great FAQ about teaching professors](https://wstyler.ucsd.edu/teachingprof/)